 - Were students engaged and focused during the work times?

-- Students' success with Literature Circle binder entries
+- Student success with Literature Circle binder entries or reading response questions

-- Students' success with diary entries, using the point of view of the character
+- Student success with diary entries using the point of view of the character

 - Student success with artist's journals or photo albums relating to the story